JMooreo/FashionBuddy/README.md

 * Err: `ionic is not a command` Solution: Run `npm i -g ionic`

 # Working on New Features
-1. Ensure you are on the `master` branch and run `git pull` to get the latest updates
+1. Ensure you are on the `master` branch and run `git pull` and `npm install` to get the latest updates.
+If you get a permission error, try `sudo npm install` or `npm install -g`
 2. Run `git checkout -b "<your-branch-name-here">` to start a new branch Ex: `git checkout -b "rewards-page-update"`
 3. Now you are free to make any changes to the code
 4. When you are happy with your progress, run `git add .` which stages all of your changes.